SvanT/vscode-allautocomplete/README.md

 ### RAM

-* `AllAutocomplete.maxItemsInSingleList` controls the number of items populating the autocomplete list.
 * `AllAutocomplete.maxLines` control the number of lines to read in a document.
 Longer documents can be ignored.

 **Enjoy!**